-- To request assistance in the execution of a warrant for forced entry into a premises - To request assistance with seizing noise equipment - To seek advice and request assistance for anti-social behaviour, public disorder, and safety issues - To share information in relation to incidents of noise that the police have attended. - To liaise closely in relation to noise problems from licensed premises - To participate in meetings of the Community Safety Partnership and Responsible Authorities. - Where there are concerns for officers' health and safety.
+- To request assistance in the execution of a warrant for forced entry into a premises - To seek advice and request assistance for anti-social behaviour, public disorder, and safety issues - To share information in relation to incidents of nuisance that the police have attended. - To liaise closely in relation to nuisance problems from licensed premises - To participate in meetings of the Community Safety Partnership and Responsible Authorities. - Where there are concerns for officers' health and safety.